ecp-rigetti/SpectralSequences/README.md

 I'll be continuing to think about this project in the future; in the meantime, if you stumble upon this and (a) it could be of use to you and your research, or (b) you have any insights into how one might enact a reduction to a minimal multiplicative generating set, please feel free to reach out.

+## TODO:
+fix up the documentation (old code is pretty well documented, need to update for new code)

 ## Code:

 New code (with a purpose-built "CDGA" class) is found in the new folder